-- The applicant in Case T-94/00 goes on to calculate that the reduction in production of 500 000 tonnes per annum announced in the fifth recital in the preamble to the contested regulation creates, at the current level of prices on the world market and of refunds per tonne, an export capacity of approximately 150 000 tonnes, which is amply sufficient to allow imports of sugar from the OCTs. - However, the Court considers that the capacity to which the applicant refers must enable the Community both to counteract a negative trend in prices on the world market and to comply with the obligations under the WTO Agreements.
-In addition, it would be contrary to the objectives of the common agricultural policy to reduce Community production quotas in order to allow an increase in sugar imports (Emesa Sugar, cited in paragraph 100 above, paragraph 56). - In any event, the applicant concerned has not shown that the Commission committed a manifest error in its assessment of the information available to it at the time when the contested regulation was adopted, when it considered that the situation on the Community sugar market, which already made significant reductions in production quotas necessary, was in danger of deteriorating further owing to the fact that imports into the Community of sugar and mixtures under the EC/OCT cumulation of origin regime had increased greatly. - The applicants in Cases T-110/00 and T-159/00 further understand that an importation of 110 000 tonnes of sugar originating in the OCTs had already been taken into account when it was decided to reduce production quotas by approximately 500 000 tonnes.
-The applicant in Case T-94/00 states that the Commission, in its EU sugar balance sheet for the 1999/2000 marketing year, took into account imports of 110 000 tonnes of sugar originating in the OCTs.
+123 However, the Court considers that the capacity to which the applicant refers must enable the Community both to counteract a negative trend in prices on the world market and to comply with the obligations under the WTO Agreements.
+In addition, it would be contrary to the objectives of the common agricultural policy to reduce Community production quotas in order to allow an increase in sugar imports (Emesa Sugar, cited in paragraph 80 above, paragraph 56).

+In any event, the applicant concerned has not shown that the Commission committed a manifest error in its assessment of the information available to it at the time when the contested regulation was adopted, when it considered that the situation on the Community sugar market, which already made significant reductions in production quotas necessary, was in danger of deteriorating further owing to the fact that imports into the Community of sugar and mixtures under the EC/OCT cumulation of origin regime had increased greatly.

+125 The applicant in Case T-350/00 further understands that an import of 110 000 tonnes of sugar originating in the OCTs had already been taken into account when it was decided to reduce production quotas by approximately 500 000 tonnes.
+The applicant in Case T-332/00 states that the Commission, in its EU sugar balance sheet for the 1999/2000 marketing year, took into account imports of 30 000 tonnes of sugar originating in the OCTs.
 It is therefore a fallacy on the part of the Commission to suggest, in the fifth recital, that importing sugar and mixtures under the EC/OCT cumulation of origin regime 'will mean a greater reduction in the quota for Community producers' in addition to the reduction of 500 000 tonnes announced in the contested regulation.